wkolowski/Type-Theory-Wishlist/README.md

 ### Coinduction-Coinduction <a id="coinduction-coinduction"></a> [↩](#toc)

-What about "coinduction-coinduction" or something like that?
+In one of the previous sections we have seen induction-induction, which is a mechanism for mutually defining an inductive type and an inductive family indexed by this type.
+What about "coinduction-coinduction" or something like that, which would be the dual thing in the world of coinduction?
 Is it possible?

-Let's find out by defining infinite binary heaps again, but using only induction-induction syntax.
+Let's find out by defining binary heaps again, but this time they will possibly be infinite.

 ```
 codata BHeap (R : A -> A -> Prop) : Type